Glamdring/aardWARk/README.md

     `aardwark-.home.workspace.hello-world` would sync the project in `/home/workspace/hello-world` with the appropriate application within the web context The target application is chosen by examining the artifact name of your maven project.

 3. Start your servlet container - everything (classes, resources, jars) will be synced whenever you make a change in your IDE.
+Note: jar files will be synchronized only on startup and after a successful build of your maven project.

-The project is servlet-container-independent and IDE-independent
+The project is servlet-container-independent and IDE-independent.